 Yesterday I took a day trip to Trogir, a historic old Croatian town and harbor on the Adriatic coast.
 Trogir is another example of a place where word and photo descriptions are inadequate.

 It took longer than I thought to get to Trogir from Split – over an hour each way via bus – but it was worth the time.
-Trogir is a UNESCO World heritage Site and one of the best preserved small medieval towns in Europe.
-Part of Trogir occupies an island and has beautiful beaches surrounded by lavender-covered hills.
+Trogir is a UNESCO World Heritage Site and one of the best preserved small medieval towns in Europe.
+Part of Trogir occupies an island and has beautiful beaches surrounded by hills covered in lavender.

-Dinner at a favorite café and a slow walk along the promenade back to my apartment watching the harbor and listening to a mix of European accents ended a satisfying day.
+Dinner at a favorite café and a slow walk along the promenade on the way back to my apartment watching the harbor and listening to a mix of European accents ended a satisfying day.